High School Resource

 The greatest event in my

 life is the birth of my son, Houston.
 Second would have to be the birth of my nieces, nephews, great nephews, and great nieces.
 Finally, I would have to say the year I went to Washington, D.C. with my younger sister and brother-in-law.
 I was able to visit many sites there but the most important one to me was the National Law Enforcement Memorial.
-Some of the other highlights were the capital and Arlington National Cemetery.
+Some of the other highlights were the capital Arlington National Cemetery, and taking the subway daily.